luigi-project/luigi/docs/framework-support-libraries.md

 The [ClientSupportAngular](https://github.com/luigi-project/luigi/tree/main/client-frameworks-support/client-support-angular/projects/client-support-angular) library provides several features which make it easier to run your Angular application inside the Luigi micro frontend framework.

+> **NOTE:** Starting from v20 and on this package will only be released alongside Angular versions.
+So, `@luigi-project/client-support-angular@v20.0.0` will support Angular `v20.0.0` and so on.

 ### How to use the library